Autodesk-Forge/learn.forge.designautomation/autocad/README.md

 ## Debug Locally

 Please review this section of the [My First Plugin Tutorial](https://knowledge.autodesk.com/support/autocad/learn-explore/caas/simplecontent/content/lesson-4-debugging-your-code-for-my-first-autocad-plug.html).
 The plugin should load and work on AutoCAD 2019 desktop.

+To better emulate the Design Automation approach, it's better to debug with AutoCAD Console.
+[This blog post describes how to use it](https://adndevblog.typepad.com/autocad/2012/04/getting-started-with-accoreconsole.html).

 # Further Reading